 Cinqair (reslizumab) is indicated for the add-on maintenance treatment of patients over age 18 with eosinophilic asthma.
 It is prescribed for adults whose asthma is not controlled with their current asthma medicines.
 Cinqair helps prevent severe asthma attacks (exacerbations) and can improve your breathing.1,2

 Approved in 2016 by the U.S. Food and Drug Administration (FDA), Cinqair is an add-on maintenance therapy.
-It can be given alone and in combination with other medications.
 It is not indicated for other eosinophilic conditions or for the relief of acute exacerbations, bronchospasms, or status asthmaticus.1,2

 What are the ingredients in Cinqair?

 The most common side effect is sore throat pain.
 This is not a complete list of side effects.
 Talk to your healthcare provider or pharmacist for further information and a list of all possible side effects.1

 If you experience breathing problems, paleness, flushing, swelling of the face, mouth, and tongue, itching, hives, or a skin rash, symptoms of low blood pressure-like fainting or dizziness, or have nausea or abdominal discomfort, seek medical help right away.

 Serious allergic reactions, including anaphylaxis, can happen right after a Cinqair infusion.
 These reactions may not happen right away but can cause death.
 Your healthcare provider will observe your condition during and after a Cinqair infusion for any signs of a reaction.

 These are not all the possible side effects of Cinqair.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Cinqair.

 Cinqair should not be used to relieve sudden breathing problems.
 It should also not be used in those who have allergies to any ingredients in Cinqair.1,2